-You will be immersed in a professional creative environment that benefits from strong industry links.
+You will be immersed in a professional creative environment at our Cardiff campus, that benefits from strong industry links.
 You will develop an awareness of drawing, technical drawing and model-making, as well as explore the history of film and design to support your work.

 Assignments are based on single or multi-camera productions in a range of genres.